 Tickets to visit the tower currently cost €3.50.

-Tickets are purchased from a vending machine which accepts coins and small value notes (€5 and €10 notes only).
+Tickets are purchased from a vending machine that accepts coins and small value notes (€5 and €10 notes only).
 Credit and debit cards are currently not accepted.

 How to get there